-The Gubeikou section of the Great Wall is a bit over two hours outside Beijing and connects to the Jinshanling section.
-Unlike Jinshanling, Mutianyu, and Badaling, where the Great Wall has been restored to a picture-perfect and safe state, Gubeikou is in its original condition.
+The Gubeikou section of the Great Wall is a bit over two hours' drive outside Beijing and is connected to the Jinshanling section.
+Unlike Jinshanling, Mutianyu, and Badaling, where part of the Great Wall has been restored to a picture-perfect and safe state, Gubeikou Great Wall remains completely in its original condition.

-The Great Wall at Gubeikou is crumbling, much of it has no safety ledges, and it has a lot of loose rock.
+The Great Wall at Gubeikou is crumbling, much of it has no safety edges, and there is a lot of loose rock.
 That said, Gubeikou offers unique insight into the history of the Wall and outstanding views of its original, unrestored state, making it great for those who are accustomed to hiking in wild areas.

-This route is about 14 kilometers long and takes about 5-6 hours.
+The entire hiking route from Gubeikou to Jinshanling is about 14 kilometers long and takes around 5-6 hours.
 This route is not difficult but the long distance makes it more suitable for keen hikers.

-If you want to spend a night atop the Great Wall (weather permitting), we can take you to a well-preserved watchtower at Gubeikou Great Wall.
-You will wake up, enjoy the sunrise, and have breakfast on the Great Wall, making for an unforgettable experience.
-Camping costs include the Great Wall entry ticket, dinner, tents, sleeping bags, mats, and a simple breakfast.
+If you want to spend a night on the Great Wall (weather permitting), we can take you to a well-preserved watchtower at Gubeikou Great Wall.
+You will be able to wake up, enjoy the sunrise, and have a simple breakfast on the Great Wall, making for an unforgettable experience.
+Sleeping bags, mats, and tents are provided.